Introduction

 Global statistics on food fraud

 In 2024, a research paper was published sharing data from a database of food fraud records from 1980 to 2022.
-Figure 2 offers an of food fraud types in 2022 [6] According to the publishers, this relevant statistical can be extrapolated [3]:
+Figure 2 offers an overview of food fraud types in 2022 [6] According to the publishers, this relevant statistical information can be extrapolated [3]:

 • Approximately 34% to 60% of records included potentially hazardous adulterants.